Why you need a content strategy framework

 Long-form content

-Long-form content like eBooks, white papers and guides remains a valuable asset.
-They provide conversion opportunities and the chance to start new conversations.
-And they can be repurposed for different channels, including as pillar pages for your website to help you get found.
+Long-form content like eBooks, white papers, and guides remains a valuable asset.
+It provides conversion opportunities and the chance to start new conversations.
+And it can be repurposed for different channels, including as pillar pages for your website, to help you get found.

 Case studies